What is a Plan on EveryMove?

 - Enter your healthy activities on your EveryMove home page.

 - Walk a certain number of steps per day, as measured by a linked tracking device such as a pedometer or FitBit.

-- Check in at a healthy place like your gym or a 5k event via Facebook or Foursquare.
+- Check in at a healthy place like your gym or a 5k event via Foursquare.

 - Invite your friends to EveryMove and participate in our community.
-When your friends are active, you can earn Friends Points and get into the Reward Zone even faster.
+When your friends are active, you can earn points when they share the love.